laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-This percept of continuity which was previously already framed in the Gestalt paadigm has developped into a quantitative framework.
+This percept of continuity which was previously already framed in the Gestalt paradigm has developed into a quantitative framework.
 This seminal work by Field, Hayes and Hess in 1993 demonstrated that observers were better at detecting contours formed by aligned Gabor patches compared to randomly oriented ones.
+Like how a contour may preferentially emerge in a dense field of edges.
 {{< /speaker_note >}}

 ---